-A. We conduct socialization testing with our trainer between week 6-7 and then match our puppies to their families.
-Socialization testing is a great way to provide us with more information about a puppy's adult characteristics.
+A. We conduct socialization testing with our trainer around week 7, and then match our puppies to their families.
+Socialization testing is a great way to provide us with more information about a puppy's characteristics.
 We also spend time each day with each puppy while they are with us so that we know their personalities and how they cope with challenges.
-For example, we will be able to see which puppies are more outgoing and which are more submissive.
+For example, we will be able to see which puppies in the litter are more outgoing and which are more reserved.
 We want your family to have the best experience with a new puppy, so we match each puppy's temperament with your family and lifestyle.
-We do have a small questionnaire that each family will fill out about their lifestyle.
-We also ask families to tell us their top preferences for gender and colour based on the genders and colours of the litter.
+We do have a short questionnaire that each family will fill out about their lifestyle.
+We also ask families to tell us their top preferences for gender, coat type, and colour based on the characteristics of the litter.
 Temperament and character are our recommended priorities in pairing a puppy and a family, but we do take into consideration your preferences for colour and gender.
 Remember that temperament is really subjective.
 We are comparing puppies to their littermates and to the other puppies we have raised.
 Our opinion of a 'calm' puppy may not be what a first time puppy parent may think a calm puppy should be!

 Q. Why do you do puppy matching?

-A. Matching puppies to their families is the most fair way to do puppy selection AND it results in the best puppy ending up with the best family.
+A. Matching puppies to their families is the most fair way to do puppy selection AND it results in the right puppy ending up with the right family.
 There is no 'first pick' or 'last pick' since every puppy and every family is given equal consideration.
 Puppy pick is only a fun concept when you have the first pick!!!
-We spend time with each puppy individually and we see their characters and personalities, this means that we are the most informed to make the final choice about which puppy should go home with which family.
-Visits are not long enough to give you an accurate understanding of a puppy's character- the most outgoing puppy could be fast asleep while the most submissive puppy could be busy romping with the other dogs.
-We have families with special circumstances (ie. children with special needs or a desire to participate in therapy training) who are looking for specific qualities in a puppy which requires our diligence as breeders to screen and evaluate puppies to meet the needs of their family.
-We also have families from far distances who would be unable to participate in a 'puppy pick day' and we want to make sure they are treated fairly.
+We spend time with each puppy individually and we see their character and behaviour, this means that we are the most informed to make the final choice about which puppy should go home with which family.
+Visits are not long enough to give you an accurate understanding of a puppy's character- the most outgoing puppy could be fast asleep while the most reserved puppy could be busy romping with the other dogs.
+We also have families with special circumstances (ie. children with special needs or a desire to participate in therapy training) who are looking for specific qualities in a puppy which requires our diligence as breeders to screen and evaluate puppies to meet the needs of their family.
+We often have families from far distances who would be unable to participate in a 'puppy pick day' and we want to make sure they are treated fairly.
 And on occasion we could be keeping a puppy for our breeding programme or selecting a puppy for another breeder which would necessitate careful selection for confirmation, health, coat type, colour, and temperament.
 Your puppy's personality will evolve as they grow up in your family and are influenced by environmental factors (nutrition, exercise, training, early socialization, etc.), but we think it is important to find the puppy that best fits with each family's dynamic.

 Q. Do you ship puppies?

 A. We prefer not to ship our puppies although it is possible for international families.
 If a puppy needs to travel we ask that families make arrangements to drive or fly out and accompany their puppy.
-Accompanying your puppy dramatically shortens their journey.
-We like that a puppy accompanied by a passenger stays safe, secure, hydrated, fed, clean, and provided with emotional support and reassurance.
-With our commitments to our dairy farm (milking and chores happen every day, twice a day!) and raising puppies we are not always able to drop off puppies or accompany puppies on flights.
+Accompanying your puppy dramatically shortens their journey and we like that a puppy accompanied by a passenger stays safe, secure, hydrated, fed, clean, and provided with emotional support and reassurance.
+With our commitments to our dairy farm (milking and chores happen every day, twice a day!) and raising puppies, we are not often able to drop off puppies or accompany puppies on flights.
 All costs of shipping or travel are the responsibility of the puppy's family.
 We are not responsible for the potential for loss, injury, or illness as a result of travel.
 Please research airline pet policies in advance as many will require a puppy to be older before allowing them to fly.

 A. Yes, but we would prefer that you seek out reputable breeders that are closer in location to you if possible.
 International families are responsible for contacting their government organizations concerning the details of pet importing.
 Please do so BEFORE contacting us or applying for a puppy.
 Many countries may require a puppy to have its full vaccines and proof of vaccine efficacy before allowing the puppy to cross the border.
 This means that the puppy would have to remain with us until it is a minimum of 16 weeks old.
 Puppies that remain with us past the litter's take home date will begin one-on-one puppy training and early socialization at an additional cost per day for boarding and training.
-We will not allow a puppy to stay on without early socialization and training as it is not within the puppy's best interests.
-This includes crate training (including overnight trips outside to do their business), potty training, bite inhibition, leash familiarization, lots of early socialization experiences, and basic obedience.
+We will not allow a puppy to stay on without early socialization and training as it is not in the puppy's best interests.
+This includes crate training (including overnight trips outside to do their business), potty training, bite inhibition, leash familiarization, lots of early socialization experiences, and some basic obedience.
 Depending on our availability, puppies may be sent to stay with a reputable trainer.
 We are not responsible for researching and applying for import, nor are we responsible for the cost of any additional medical or travel requirements for import.
 The United States does not require a puppy from Canada to have its rabies vaccine to cross the border so a puppy could go home at the same time as its littermates; however, many airlines have pet policies that limit the flight of puppies until they are over 12 weeks of age.